realkotob/rooms2d/README.md

 Walk and talk with your friends -- directly in your browser!

 Features:
-- Proximity Voice Chat
+- Proximity Voice Chat (with 2D panning)
-- Shared Youtube Screen
+- Shared Youtube Screen (with proximity volume)
 - Realtime Bouncy Minigames!

 [**Try it** now](https://www.rooms2d.com/r/general) in your browser or [**add the bot** to your Discord server](https://discord.com/api/oauth2/authorize?client_id=797931723907268698&permissions=8&redirect_uri=https%3A%2F%2Fdiscord.com%2Fapi%2Foauth2%2Fauthorize%3Fclient_id%3D797931723907268698%26permissions%3D68672%26scope%3Dbot&scope=bot)